ishay320/dynamic-array/readme.md

 # dynamic array in `C`

-This header file provides a simple dynamic array implementation in `C`.
+This header only project provides a simple dynamic array implementation in `C`.

 ## Usage